WalletScrutiny/WalletScrutinyCom/_posts/2019-12-20-exodusmovement.exodus.md

 cryptocurrency but you.
 You can also Enable Face or Touch ID to conveniently secure your wallet without having to type your passcode.

-Is it open source though? ...
+Can we find the source code though? ...

 No word about a repository on the description but the website links to [this GitHub](https://github.com/ExodusMovement) but there is no repository name